 PTSD Treatment Options For Warriors By Warriors

 Our founder Josh Lannon has personal experience with the damaging effects of alcohol and has dedicated his life to helping those who are undergoing the same battle.
 Warriors Heart has a large variety of experienced counselors located in San Antonio as well as several members with military experience who are ready and willing to help active military and veterans with post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), and more.

 The most effective treatment for symptoms of PTSD that lasts longer than a month is seeking professional help from a counselor or inpatient treatment center such as Warriors Heart.
 Inpatient treatment centers are able to provide PTSD treatment and help get your life back on track.

 Take The Next Step and Contact Warriors Heart

 No soldier fights a battle alone, and the battle against PTSD is no different.
-Warriors Heart provides several options, such as therapy for veterans with PTSD, from our treatment center in San Antonio Texas for active military, first responders, and veterans nationwide.
+Warriors Heart provides several options, such as therapy for veterans with PTSD and addiction, from our treatment center in San Antonio Texas for active military, first responders, and veterans nationwide.
 We offer treatment to members of the Army, Marine Corps, Air Force, Coast Guard, Navy as well as firemen and members of law enforcement such as the police.

 No soldier fights a battle alone